-This is the second webinar in our RoB 2 Learning Live series, and will explain how to use the first domain of the RoB 2: bias arising from the randomisation process.
-We will provide an overview of the empirical evidence for including this domain, and the relevance of the signalling questions.
-Topics covered include generation of the allocation sequence, concealment of the allocation sequence and the role of baseline imbalance in assessing risk of bias.
-We will show the algorithm for how answers to signalling questions are mapped to judgements about risk of bias for the domains, along with worked examples.
-We will also demonstrate a Microsoft Excel tool that was been developed for implementation of RoB 2.
+These videos, originally part of the RoB 2: Learning Live webinar series, explain how to use the first domain of the RoB 2: bias arising from the randomisation process.
+The presenters provide an overview of the empirical evidence for including this domain, and the relevance of the signalling questions.
+Topics covered included generation of the allocation sequence, concealment of the allocation sequence and the role of baseline imbalance in assessing risk of bias.
+The presenters showed the algorithm for how answers to signalling questions are mapped to judgements about risk of bias for the domains, along with worked examples.
+Finally, they also demonstrated a Microsoft Excel tool that has been developed for implementation of RoB 2.

 Alexandra McAleenan is a Senior Research Associate in the University of Bristol’s Department of Population Health Sciences.
 Under the supervision of Professor Julian Higgins, she is currently performing both diagnostic and prognostic systematic reviews in brain cancer.
 She has a keen interest in sources of bias in randomised and non-randomised studies of interventions, particularly quasi-experimental studies.
 Alexandra is working on the ongoing development of ROBINS-I, prior to which she contributed to the development of RoB 2.
 Alexandra gained a PhD in Molecular Biology from Imperial College London in Professor Luis Aragon's research group.
 She holds a MBiochem from the University of Oxford.
 Outside of work, Alexandra enjoys learning circus skills, and has developed a new love of cross-country skiing.